 - Soothing herbal teas may help decrease pain and swelling.

 Few studies have examined the effectiveness of specific homeopathic remedies.
-A professional homeopath, however, may recommend one or more of the following treatments for mumps based on his or her knowledge and clinical experience.
+However, a professional homeopath may recommend one or more of the following treatments for mumps based on his or her knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.

 - Aconitum -- useful for childhood illnesses including the mumps, particularly when onset is sudden and the individual has a fever.